Don’t Fear The Reaper

 On the way home, Maurice asked Millie: “What did the doctor say?”
 “He said you’re going to die.”
 Somehow hearing about mortality from Millie makes it more bearable.
 Jokes are funny that way: they can make a devastating point while defusing anxiety at the same time.
 That’s why there are so many jokes about sex and death-both of them scare the pants off us.

 You are going to die.
-So is everyone you love—your husband or wife or partner, your children, your parents, your friends.
+So is everyone you love-your husband or wife or partner, your children, your parents, your friends.
 It may happen tomorrow or the day after tomorrow or not for several years.
 It may come quickly and easily or slowly and painfully.
 But we are all going to die.
 One day we will be cremated or put in a hole in the ground and covered up with dirt.
-Or like millions of other people in our time, we may be blown into irretrievable bits and never buried at all.
-But in one way or another, sooner or later, we are all going to die—you, I, every one of us.
+We may be blown into irretrievable bits and never buried at all.
+Or died in strange circumstances, unable to know the truth unless wrongful death lawyers can uncover the truth.
+But in one way or another, sooner or later, we are all going to die-you, I, every one of us.

 We may try to fool ourselves and other people.
 We may do everything we can to look young.
 We may count calories and exercise faithfully.
 We may prolong life with medical techniques undreamed of a generation ago.
 We may try to live as if there were no tomorrow.
 But finally it won’t work.
 Every day we are one day nearer to death, the end.
 Today is the youngest you will ever be.